Three steps to help you use the Consumer Health Ratings guide for nursing home ratings:

 CMS lists nursing homes in any state and District of Columbia that have a history of serious quality problems.
 These Special Focus Facilities (SFF) have been officially entered into the federal government’s SFF program to monitor care.
 Homes on the list may have a history of “yo-yo” compliance, with a good survey followed by substandard quality on the next, thus unable to sustain good care.
 Some nursing homes are listed as Showing Improvement or having graduated out of the program.
 In addition, CMS now reports hundreds of nursing homes (nearly 7 pages) that are candidates for the SFF program, based on quality issues over the prior 3 years.
 Up to 30 nursing homes per state are on the Special Focus Facility Candidate list (Table F).
 These nursing homes are likely just as troubled as those in the SFF program.
 Beware if your nursing home is on the SFF list.
 Updated March 30, 2022.

-The List of Excluded Individuals and Entities (LEIE) is a Medicare fraud prevention site is by the HHS Office of Inspector General.
+The List of Excluded Individuals and Entities (LEIE) is a Medicare fraud prevention site by the HHS Office of Inspector General.
 It allows consumer to search for a specific name of a person or business to see if they have been excluded from receiving payment from Medicare and Medicaid, due to license revocation, suspension or surrender; program-related fraud; patient abuse or neglect, and other reasons such as default on Health Education Assistance Loans.
 Exclusions Database contains physicians, nurses, nurses’ aides, hospital employees, pharmacists, nursing home operators and more.
 More than 75,000 names on the list as of April 2022.

 If you’re a caregiver for a senior, find additional resources here.
 The Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers) has compiled an extensive list of resources for seniors and their caregivers.
 Categories include associations, community/social services, government and care management.
-Consumers can also search for an Aging Life Care Expert
+Consumers can also search for an Aging Life Care Expert.